swei2001/RouteSAEs/README.md

-# RouteSAE
+# Route Sparse Autoencoder to Interpret Large Language Models (RouteSAE)

+🎉 **This work has been accepted for Oral presentation at EMNLP 2025.**

 ## Introduction
-This repository contains the implementation of RouteSAE.
+This repository contains the official implementation of RouteSAE.

 You can download the required dataset and models from the following links: